google/or-tools/ortools/sat/doc/reference.md

 Internally, it ensures that start + size == end.

-Args:
+**Args:**

-  start: The start of the interval.
-It can be an integer value, or an
+- *start*: The start of the interval.
+It can be an integer value, or an integer variable.
-    integer variable.
-  size: The size of the interval.
-It can be an integer value, or an integer
+- *size*: The size of the interval.
+It can be an integer value, or an integer variable.
-    variable.
-  end: The end of the interval.
-It can be an integer value, or an integer
+- *end*: The end of the interval.
+It can be an integer value, or an integer variable.
-    variable.
-  name: The name of the interval variable.
+- *name*: The name of the interval variable.

-Returns:
+**Returns:**
   An IntervalVar object.

 ### NewOptionalIntervalVar
 ```python
 CpModel.NewOptionalIntervalVar(self, start, size, end, is_present, name)
 ```
-Creates an optional interval var from start, size, end and is_present.
+Creates an optional interval var from start, size, end, and is_present.

 An optional interval variable is a constraint, that is itself used in other constraints like NoOverlap.
 This constraint is protected by an is_present